 If you’re looking for a bathroom cleaner with a pleasant scent, try Earth Friendly Products Shower Cleaner.
 With a plant-based formula which includes aloe vera, tea tree and lavender, this makes easy work of hard-water stains.
 You can also use it on the bath, sink, toilet and mirror, meaning you can ditch all your other bathroom products.
 Best of all, it’s made from 100% renewable energy and it’s cruelty and vegan-free.

 Just because you’re going eco, doesn’t mean you can forget to buy a toilet cleaner.
 The Seventh Generation Cypress Toilet Cleaner consists of a 97% biodegradable formula which tackles stains without leaving any harsh fumes.
-The mix of emerald cypress and fir essential oils leaves a lovely aroma too.
+I think the mix of emerald cypress and fir essential oils leaves a lovely aroma too.

-Microfibre cloths, where would we be without them?
-In our opinion one of the only things better than a microfibre cloth, is the E-cloth Deep Clean Mop.
+Microfibre cloths, where would I be without them?
+In my opinion, one of the only things better than a microfibre cloth, is the E-cloth Deep Clean Mop.
 Using machine washable pads this mop removes 99% of bacteria, dirt and grease by just using water.
-Suitable for wood, laminate, tiles, ceramic and vinyl floors, we’ve found it produces brilliant results on shower doors and tiled walls, too.
+Suitable for wood, laminate, tiles, ceramic and vinyl floors, I’ve found it produces brilliant results on shower doors and tiled walls, too.

 Housework needn’t be a chore with Green Scents Creamy Polish, which is available in a lavender or citrus scent.
 Made with organic olive and jojoba oils, this luxury polish leaves a gorgeous sheen over your furniture.
 Made in their Somerset workshop, Green Scents is Soil Association certified.
 It’s one of the most ethical brands in the UK for producing laundry, washing up liquid and multi-surface sprays.
 And, for that reason alone, I think you should consider buying it!